Mario Pagliaro is Research Director

 Italy’s Parliament.

-Dr Pagliaro has mentored several M.Sci. and Ph.D. students in
+mentored several M.Sci. and Ph.D. students

-universities, publishers and innovative companies.
+work at prestigious universities, publishers and innovative

 appointments so far in Doctoral evaluation committees from

-Liverpool University (UK), Khalifa University of Science and
+Liverpool University (UK), Monash University, Khalifa University

-et Technologie (France), Università Mediterranea di Reggio
+Sciences et Technologie (France), Università Mediterranea di

-Calabria (Italy), as well as in the professional evaluation
+Reggio Calabria (Italy), as well as in the professional evaluation

 committee of the Ariel University and of the Sami Shamoon College